NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 Join us at the OpenStudyBuilder community meeting!
 Don't miss out on the opportunity to ask any questions to us!
 We can demonstrate various functionality and provide insightful answers.
 We can discuss on a wide range of subjects.

 You can register for the event [here](https://www.linkedin.com/events/openstudybuildercommunitymeetin7291013518252728320/comments/){target=_blank}.

+## OSB-Trail-SystemEngineers (Testing, Loading, Migration)

+(28 April 2025, 15:00-16:00 CET, virtual event)

+This is the next session in our COSA Collaboration Team for OSB-Trail-SystemEngineers!
+This time focused on Testing, Initial Loading, and Migrations.

+Registration will be available here soon.

 ## Community Meeting (virtual)